SkynetLabs/skynet-workshop/README.md

 Welcome!
 In this repo you will find a basic react app that is ready for you to use to get started with developing on skynet!

+The goal of this workshop is to provide developers with examples of the important concepts of developing an app on skynet.

 ## Prerequisits

 1. [NodeJS](https://nodejs.org/) installed